 Dover Repowering.
 The Dover system consists of two dual-fueled combustion turbines with a net capacity of 88 MW and a coal-fired steam turbine with a net capacity of 18 MW.
-On June 1, 2013, the repowering reconfiguration of the coal-fired steam turbine was successfully completed by equipping one of the existing combustion turbines with a heat recovery steam generator, selective catalytic reduction emissions controls and duct burners to supply steam to the existing steam turbine in combined cycle mode and produce excess steam.
-With the completion of this conversion, Dover's total net electricity capacity remained unchanged at 106 net MW.
+The repowering project currently in process will reconfigure the coal-fired steam turbine by equipping one of the existing combustion turbines with a heat recovery steam generator, selective catalytic reduction emissions controls and duct burners to supply steam to the existing steam turbine in combined cycle mode and produce excess steam.
+Upon completion in June 2013, Dover's total net electricity capacity will be 106 net MW.
+Dover's total repowering costs is expected to be approximately \$26 million and as of December 31, 2012, approximately \$13 million had been incurred

 Project-Level Financing.
-As of March 31, 2013, NRG Thermal had consolidated non-recourse fully amortizing loans outstanding of \$134 million, which accrue at fixed interest rates ranging from 5.95% to 7.31% and have maturities ranging from 2013 to 2025.
+As of December 31, 2012, NRG Thermal had consolidated non-recourse fully amortizing loans outstanding of \$139 million, which accrue at fixed interest rates ranging from 5.95% to 7.31% and have maturities ranging from 2013 to 2025.

-Pursuant to the note purchase agreements, NRG Thermal is subject to a dividend payment test whereby quarterly dividends are permitted if the debt service coverage ratio is at least 1.70x and other customary conditions are satisfied.
-As of March 31, 2013, NRG Thermal had met all of its debt service coverage ratio tests to date.
+Pursuant to the note purchase agreements, NRG Thermal is subject to a dividend payment test whereby quarterly dividends are permitted if the debt service coverage ratio is at least 1.70x.
+As of December 31, 2012, NRG Thermal had met all of its debt service coverage ratio tests to date.